Mr-LuaM/top-repo-lang/README.md

 ---------------------------
 - Fetches up to 100 public repositories for a user.
 - Inspects language usage per repo via GitHub’s languages_url.
-- Finds the top repository (by byte size) for your target language.
+- Finds the top 3 repositories (by byte size) for each specified language.
+- Supports analyzing multiple programming languages in one run.
 - Supports authentication via GitHub Personal Access Token (PAT) for higher rate limits or private repos (optional).

 ---------------------------